Barbon Hillclimb

 Click HERE to go to the How To Enter page.

-Entries normally close 10 days prior to the event.
+Entries normally close 10 days before the event.

 Barbon Paddock

 The competitors’ paddock at Barbon is exactly that, a grass paddock, which was substantially improved in 2018 by installing additional land drains and new roadways.
-Though the new roadways are not surfaced (for the rest of the year the venue has to remain a working hill farm), we know visitors appreciate the changes we have made.
+(The paddock roadways are not tarred because we’re within the National Park and the venue has to remain a working hill farm.)

 Above – Barbon paddock (Photo Brian Taylor)